-In addition to those living and working immediately within the District, there is a much larger population of Oklahoma City citizens and out-of-town visitors that are served and positively impacted by Founders District:
+In addition to those living and working immediately within the District, there is a much larger population of Oklahoma City citizens interested in historic preservation and out-of-town visitors that are served and positively impacted by Founders District:

 1) Bounded on the east & south by two of Oklahoma City’s busiest thoroughfares, N. May Avenue & NW Expressway (daily traffic counts of 26,515 & 33,114 respectively), the District provides through-access from these two streets to businesses, city streets & residential neighborhoods to the north.
 Adjacent to the north are 500 single-family homes, five multi-unit apartment/condo complexes, and the D.D.
 Kirkland Public Elementary School and the Heartland Montessori private preschool, with a combined enrollment of 550 children.

 2) The District is a “home-away-from-home” to 400 plus visitors to the City staying daily in the five hotels within its boundaries.
 Three are brand-new hotels: one, a Marriott Residence Inn, which opened in 2017, designed for long-term stays, serving, in part, the patrons of nearby Integris Baptist Medical Center.
 2018 marked the beginning of work on a full $20M renovation of the former Marriott hotel at NW Expressway and Independence.
 It opened for guests as an Embassy Suites in late December 2019.
-Work began on a $6M major renovation of the former Hilton Inn NW/Wyndham Hotel at the corner of May Ave. and NW Expressway in 2019 and expects to open to guests as a Radisson Hotel in 2020.
 An additional 200 plus visitors daily stay in the four hotels within walking distance of the District.

 3) The District’s Centennial Plaza retail shopping mall receives 4,000 plus shoppers daily, most from outside the District.